MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-containerservicesafeguards-readme.md

 ## Key concepts

-### ContainerServiceFleetClient
+### ContainerServiceClient

-`ContainerServiceFleetClient` is the primary interface for developers using the Azure ContainerServiceFleet client library.
-Explore the methods on this client object to understand the different features of the Azure ContainerServiceFleet service that you can access.
+`ContainerServiceClient` is the primary interface for developers using the Azure ContainerServiceDeploymentSafeguards client library.
+Explore the methods on this client object to understand the different features of the Azure ContainerServiceDeploymentSafeguards service that you can access.

 ## Troubleshooting